iopipe/turtle/README.md

 ---------------------------------------
 Apache 2.0 licensed.

-The IOPIPE cli tool uses APIntents to provide compatibility and discovery between web services.
+The IOPIPE cli tool uses pipescripts, javascript-based microservices, to simplify the consumption and integration of web services.

-All web sevices and IoT devices are expected to provide HTTP services with an API.
-To simplify automatic integration with these services, it's necessary to have a lingua de franca, an abstract language for which to communicate.
-For this reason, APIntents are designed to provide a simplified and unified interface to arbitrary data, sensors, and machine operations.
+Pipescripts can transform data into web service requests and can transform responses into JSON documents.

+Web services may be placed anywhere within a pipeline, allowing transformations (and code execution) to happen on both client & server.

 ---------------------------------------
 Usage